Test Id : MCSRC

 Provides information that may help with selection of the correct genetic test or proper submission of the test request

-This test uses targeted next-generation sequencing to evaluate for somatic mutations within the ALK, APC, BAP1, BCOR, BRAF, CDKN2A, CTNNB1, DICER1, EED, EGFR, FGFR4, GNA11, GNA14, GNAQ, GNAS, H3-3A, H3-3B, KIT, MDM2, MED12, MYOD1, NF1, PDGFRA, PDGFRB, PTPRD, ROS1, SMARCB1, SUZ12, TERT-promoter, TP53, and TSC2 genes.
-In addition, this test evaluates 138 gene targets for the presence of somatic gene fusions.
-It also assesses for microsatellite instability status and BCOR internal tandem duplications.
-See Targeted Genes and Methodology Details for MayoComplete Sarcoma Panels and Targeted Genes Fusions and Methodology Details for MayoComplete Sarcoma Panel for details regarding the targeted gene regions evaluated by this test.
+This test uses targeted next-generation sequencing to assess microsatellite instability status and evaluate for somatic mutations within the ALK, APC, BAP1, BCOR, BRAF, CDKN2A, CTNNB1, DICER1, EED, EGFR, FGFR4, GNA11, GNA14, GNAQ, GNAS, H3-3A, H3-3B, KIT, MDM2, MED12, MYOD1, NF1, PDGFRA, PDGFRB, PTPRD, ROS1, SMARCB1, SUZ12, TERT-promoter, TP53, and TSC2 genes.
+In addition, this test evaluates 1445 genes for the presence of somatic gene fusions, known abnormal transcript variants in the MET and EGFR genes, and BCOR internal tandem duplications.
+See Targeted Genes and Methodology Details for MayoComplete Sarcoma Panels and Targeted Fusion Genes for MayoComplete Sarcoma Panel for details regarding the targeted gene regions evaluated by this test.

-This test is performed to evaluate for somatic mutations within solid tumor samples.
-It does not assess for germline alterations within the genes listed.
+This test is performed to evaluate for somatic mutations and gene fusions within solid tumor samples.
+It does not assess for germline alterations.

 Highlights

-This test evaluates formalin-fixed, paraffin-embedded tumor or cytology slides to assist in the diagnosis and management of patients with sarcoma.
+This test evaluates formalin-fixed, paraffin-embedded tumor or cytology slides, for somatic mutations and gene fusions, to assist in the diagnosis and management of patients with sarcoma.

-This test detects BCOR internal tandem duplications of exon 15.
+This test detects BCOR internal tandem duplications of exon 15, and splice variants for EGFR and MET genes.

 Microsatellite instability (MSI) status is determined (microsatellite stable, MSI-High) as part of this test and is often clinically actionable for determining the efficacy of immunotherapy in solid tumors.